Ineos Grenadiers: 2018: Grand Tour domination

 The team's first victory of the year came via highly regarded new recruit, Egan Bernal claiming victory in the Colombian national time trial championships.
 Teammate Sergio Henao would also claim victory in the national road race championships leading to a clean sweep of national titles.
 Bernal continued his strong early season form, claiming overall victory at the Colombia Oro y Paz.
 As the European stage racing season kicked-off Wout Poels and David de la Cruz claimed victories at Vuelta a Andalucía.
 Michał Kwiatkowski and Geraint Thomas claimed a one–two victory at Volta ao Algarve.
 Poels and de la Cruz continued their strong form, claiming stage victories at Paris–Nice, whilst Kwiatkowski claimed a second overall general classification victory, winning Tirreno–Adriatico – the team's first victory at the race.

 In the lead up to the first Grand Tour of the year, the 2018 Giro d'Italia, Diego Rosa emerged victorious at Settimana Internazionale di Coppi e Bartali, claiming his first overall win for the team.
-New recruits; Chris Lawless and Pavel Sivakov also claimed their first classification victories for the team, with Lawless also winning a stage of the race.
+New recruits Chris Lawless and Pavel Sivakov claimed their first classification victories for the team, with Lawless also winning a stage of the race.
 Bernal had been en route to claim second place at his first World Tour event of the year, Volta a Catalunya, however a late crash on the final stage of the race saw Bernal abandon.
-Bernal would next race at the Tour de Romandie where he would win the stage three time trial and with it, the young rider classification.
-Moving on to the 2018 Tour of California, Bernal would lead the team's general classification ambitions, resulting in his first World Tour stage race victory, claiming two stages as well.
+Bernal next raced at the Tour de Romandie where he won the stage three time trial and with it, the young rider classification.
+Moving on to the 2018 Tour of California, Bernal lead the team's general classification ambitions, resulting in his first World Tour stage race victory, claiming two stages as well.